 Transportation in Jim Edgar Panther Creek State Fish and Wildlife Area

 The entrance to the park is along State Route 11 and maintained by the park's staff.
 Roads are wide and have very few potholes, if any, along the ride in.
 You will find that there are parking lots near all major campgrounds and docking stations.
-While you are allowed to drive to your site, the staff recommends that you either ride or walk to explore the park better.

 Due to the location of the park's entrance, roads may close in the event of inclement weather.
 Be sure the check the weather before you depart on your trip and take a few moments to call the park if you anticipate arriving later than you initially intended to.
 They will be able to give you details on possible accommodations and where to sign in.

 If you are just visiting for the day there is a parking area at the main entrance and near Prairie Lake.
 Otherwise, it's best to park your RV at your campsite.